-This book reviews the political significance of COVID-19 in the context of earlier pandemic encounters and scares in order to understand the ways in which it challenges the existing individual health, domestic order, international health governance actors and, more fundamentally, the circulation-based modus operandi of the present world order.
+This book reviews the political significance of COVID-19 in the context of earlier pandemic encounters and scares to understand the ways in which it challenges the existing individual health, domestic order, international health governance actors, and, more fundamentally, the circulation-based modus operandi of the present world order.

 2. Pandemic Dramas: Containment Efforts and ’Nearest is Dearest’ Compassions

 3. Understanding Grand Vortexes: The Classical Model for Politics and Plagues

 4. Global Mobility-Based Order: The Disruptions of SARS and COVID-19

 6. Covid-19 as a Catalyzer of Growing Anxiety, Political Distancing and Global Decoupling

 7. Dynamics of an Epidemic of International and of National Origin: Cases of Haiti Cholera and the Mad Cow Disease

 "Mika Aaltola has made a highly important contribution to the understanding of how pandemics impact geopolitics.
 He shows how the COVID-19 pandemic has done so in ways similar to previous — and probably future — pandemics."

 Mark N. Katz, Professor, George Mason University Schar School of Policy and Government, USA; Chairperson, Scientific Advisory Council, Finnish Institute of International Affairs.